 They throw in some light questions about my welfare and the town I’d just left.
 I tell them all is well.

 “But Jydo, the Bridemaker gist na true abi na just scopes you dey use enter chicks?”

-A smile crumples my lips at the edges when Reno’s question hits me.
+A smile crumples my lips when Reno’s question hits me.
 I look at their faces and realize it’s a question they all want an answer to, a question I was hoping no one would bring up.